 The PE multiple valuation or PE ratio valuation technique can be used to provide a rough valuation of the equity of a business based on its earnings after interest, tax and depreciation.

 The PE multiple valuation uses after interest, tax and depreciation earnings, and is therefore dependent on the financing and tax structure of the business.
-The valuation is relevant only to the equity holders in a business and assumes all debt and liabilities are taken over.
+Furthermore the valuation is relevant only to the equity holders in a business and assumes all debt and liabilities are taken over.

 The PE multiple valuation calculation formula is given a follows: